tonysyu/tonysyu.pelican/content/pages/research.rst

 Publications
 ============

+-  Tony S. Yu, Vladimir Bulović, A. E. Hosoi, "Coarsening and solidification via solvent-annealing in thin liquid films", *Journal of Fluid Mechanics* 723, May 2013.

 -  Tony S. Yu, Joonsik Park, Hyuneui Lim, and Kenneth S. Breuer, "Fog Deposition and Accumulation on Smooth and Textured Hydrophobic